Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: Light-Matter Coupling in QED

 This setup is referred to as a Fabry-P\'erot cavity.
 The presence of the mirrors promotes the modes which are (near) compatible with the standing wave conditions, i.e. $q_z = n\frac{\pi}{L_{\rm c}},\, n\in\mathbb{N}$ and suppresses the rest.
 Such a setup is particularly amenable to asses the scaling of the light-matter coupling with system size as both the host material and the electromagnetic environment can be easily scaled in the planar dimensions.
 Unlike usually done in the literature, we introduce the cavity in the electromagnetic environment not by imposing perfect boundary conditions but rather by considering realistic mirrors whose reflectivity and transmission are characterized by the Fresnel coefficients, $r, t$.
-Without loss of generality, we assume that the cavity has no effect on the longitudinal part, i.e. that in the cavity the longitudinal Coulomb interaction is not affected (see Appendix~\ref{app:longitudinal} for a more detailed discussion).
+We assume that the cavity has no effect on the longitudinal part, i.e. that in the cavity the longitudinal Coulomb interaction is not affected (see Appendix~\ref{app:longitudinal} for a more detailed discussion).
+This approximation is reasonable for a material that is placed far enough from the cavity mirror, as the effect of longitudinal fields decay as a power law with the mirror distance~\cite{saez2023can}.
 We also specialize to a cavity with identical top and bottom mirrors while emphasizing that this choice has no qualitative impact on the results.
 We can therefore directly expand the quantized vector potential in the cavity in terms of the original free-space photonic modes in Eq.~\eqref{eq:vectorpotential} provided that the mode functions are modified accordingly.